cmndrsn/mer-quality/content/survey-items.md

 -   Availability of data is facilitated by infrastructure for timely sharing.
 -   Identifiability of the correct dataset (out of multiple versions) is guided by version control and DOIs.
 -   The documentation and instructions (specific wording that the annotators saw) for the annotation task are available.
--   The data description is fully covered in the documentation for: the amount of data.
+-   The documentation unambiguously identifies the shape and size of data.
--   The data description is fully covered in the documentation for: the selected genre(s).
+-   The documentation unambiguously outlines the music genre(s) used for MER.
--   The data description is fully covered in the documentation for: the domains of data.
+-   The documentation unambiguously outlines the data domains included.
--   The data description is fully covered in the documentation for: annotator expertise and culture.
+-   The documentation unambiguously outlines annotator expertise and culture.
--   The data description is fully covered in the documentation for: the excerpt duration.
+-   The documentation unambiguously outlines the excerpt duration.
--   The data description is fully covered in the documentation for: the source where available.
+-   The documentation unambiguously outlines the source where the open-access data are available.

 #### Verification & testing